Lyl-yara/ZSFD/README.md

 -  A zero-shot fault diagnosis dataset is provided in this repository.
 The corresponding feature cache file is also included to reduce the computational cost and facilitate reproduction of the reported results.
 -  The time-frequency statistical feature library is defined in TF_attributes_fs.py.
 The only required input parameter is the sampling frequency.
 -  To run the framework, simply execute Train.py.
-All required modules and functions will be called automatically.
+All required modules and functions will be called.
 -  In addition to the required Python packages, users need to download the weights of Qwen2.5-1.5B-Instruct and specify the local path in LFSI_Qwen.py before running the feature subset inference module.
 The model weights can be obtained from: https://huggingface.co/Qwen/Qwen2.5-1.5B-Instruct
 -  If LLM-based feature subset inference is not required, users may directly employ the predefined SELECTED_FEATURES in Train.py to perform zero-shot learning and evaluation, bypassing the feature optimization stage.